This article explains why you'll sometimes see incorrect information in the

 Changed on date will display the time of the comparison, and the

-Changed on dates are carried over in org refreshes
+'Changed on' dates are carried over in org refreshes

-The most common example of the Changed on information being incorrect is following a refresh of a sandbox from another org.
+Changed on information being incorrect is following a refresh of a sandbox from another org.

 When you refresh an org through Salesforce, changes in the source org are moved over to the target org to bring them back in sync.
 This process works differently to a normal deployment in Salesforce.
 When an org is refreshed like this, Salesforce does not update the

 Let's take an example to show how this works:

-- This refresh adds this new custom object to your sandbox
+This refresh adds this new custom object to your sandbox.

 When you log into the sandbox, or run a comparison against it in Gearset, you'll see that the

 Platform releases adding new features

 Changed on is Salesforce platform releases (e.g. Summer '18 > Winter '19).
 If a platform release introduces new features or modifies metadata, this will not affect their

-For example, the org below has been updated from Summer '18 (v43) to Winter '19 (v44) of the metadata API.
+For example, the org below has been updated from Summer '18 (v43) to Winter '19 (v44) of the Metadata API.
 As a result, several objects have been changed, but their

-A bug in the metadata API
+A bug in the Metadata API

 Changed on information for an item.
-This bug can affect a range of different items, but is most commonly seen in the workflow and custom object metadata type.
+This bug can affect a range of different items, but is most commonly seen in the workflow and custom object metadata types.

-In fact, if you have access to workbench , you can try this yourself.
+In fact, if you have access to Workbench, you can try this yourself.

-Below is an example workflow being queried using workbench.
+Below is an example workflow being queried using Workbench.
+This retrieval was run on the 31st August 2018 at 9:39 am.
 You can see that Salesforce returns the current time for both

-If you want to confirm the changed on and by date for any item, you can log into the Salesforce org in question and check in the UI, although this will still be subject to the provisions mentioned above about what alters the date.
+Changed by for any item, you can log into the Salesforce org in question and check in the UI, although this will still be subject to the provisions mentioned above about what alters the date.

 Understanding these changes in a change monitor job in Gearset

-Understanding what causes the Changed on information to be updated explains why you may sometimes see unexpected results in a change monitoring job in Gearset.
+Changed on information to be updated explains why you may sometimes see unexpected results in an org change monitoring job in Gearset.

-When you look at the results of the job, you may see that the Changed on dates for your differences are outside of the date the snapshot was taken.
+Changed on dates for your differences are outside of the date the snapshot was taken.

 This can initially be confusing, but hopefully this article explains why you may see these changes and what the cause of them is.